-UPDATE: SB 421 was signed into law by OR Governor Kate Brown on June 20, 2019 and goes into effect January 1, 2020.
+UPDATE: SB 421 was signed into law by OR Governor Kate Brown on June 20, 2019.
 THANK YOU to everyone who was a part of this effort.
-I am so proud that this law is a part of Seamus’s legacy. <heart emoji>
+I am so proud that this law will become a part of Seamus’s legacy.

 In Support of SB 421: Oregon Needs a Made Whole Statute